Skip to content

 The garden at Ightham Mote

-With a series of smaller gardens leading up to the historic pleasure grounds, Ightham Mote's garden has something ethereal about it.
+With smaller, more formal courtyard gardens, lawns and borders leading to more open, relaxed, areas of planting and woodland, Ightham Mote's garden has something ethereal about it.
 Each area of the garden, surrounding the four sides of the house, are connected by pathways and water.
-Whether it's the sunlight glistening on the moat, pools or lakes, early morning mists, dew sparkling on spider webs, or the sound of running water from the springs, fountains or cascades, the garden has a wonderful, mysterious atmosphere.
+Whether it's the sunlight glistening on the moat, pools or and lakes, early morning mists, dew sparkling on spider webs, or the sound of running water from the springs, fountains or cascades, the garden has a wonderful, mysterious and tranquil atmosphere.

 A plentiful supply of water

-Nestled within a hidden valley, a narrow stream runs through the grounds, supplying two lakes and the moat.
-It tumbles down two feature cascades on its journey through the garden.
+Nestled within a hidden valley, a narrow stream runs through the garden, supplying two lakes and the moat.
+It tumbles down two feature cascades on its journey through the grounds.
 Other natural springs have been tapped to supply the four small, fountain pools and several open channels, which add to the atmosphere, charm, tranquillity and variety of the garden.

-As you walk down the slope from the entrance and turn right towards the house, you arrive at the north lawn with its 18th-century cascade and terraced walks on either side.
-Originally the site of a lake, it was drained in the 18th century to create the lawn, which features in the painting 'A Game of Bowls' by John Singer Sargent, on display in the house.
+If you turn left down the slope from the entrance and turn right towards the house, you arrive at the north lawn with its 18th-century cascade and terraced walks on either side.
+Originally the site of a lake, probably supplying fish for the household, it was drained in the 18th century to create the lawn, which features in the painting 'A Game of Bowls' by John Singer Sargent, on display in the house.

 The Enclosed Garden